 Corporation tax and income tax on grant income

-Grants are generally taxable income as any other income arising in your trade.
+Grants are generally taxable income, the same as any other income arising in your trade.
 If the grant is for expenditure that appears in your profit and loss account and you can defer the grant income (as above) then you may not have a tax liability on the income as it will be matched with its intended expenditure.
 Thus the income and expenditure will cancel each other in your accounts, not affecting your profit or tax figures.

-If the grant income is spent on equipment then the grant is taxable but there is no capital allowance available on the equipment expenditure.
+If the grant income is spent on equipment then the grant is not taxable but there is no capital allowance available on the equipment expenditure.

 VAT on grant income

 Grant income is outside the scope of VAT, therefore no VAT is payable when you receive a grant.
 Care is needed as HMRC are particularly keen to ensure that income is not excluded from VAT merely on the basis of a label being applied to the income.
-See above for what constitutes a grant.
-We have on many occasions obtained written rulings from HMRC on whether an income source is a grant or not.

 Assuming the grant is outside of the scope of VAT it is usually still possible to reclaim the VAT on the expenditure paid for from the grant.
 This VAT can be reclaimed (subject to being VAT registered and normal reclaim rules) if the expenditure relates to a VAT trade.

 If your activities are entirely grant (or donation) funded, or the activities in question are separate from your trade, then the VAT on your costs cannot be reclaimed.
-This can be a real problem for charities.

 If you would like to discuss this please book a chat about your business here.